companieshouse/ocr-api/README.md

 mvn test -Dincluded.tests=integration-test
 ```

-Note - If using Docker for local development, e.g. `docker_chs up` or `./chs-dev up`, then you need to run
+Note - If using Docker for local development, e.g. `docker_chs up` or `chs-dev up`, then you need to run
 ```bash
 export OCR_TESSERACT_POC_URL=http://api.chs.local/
 ```